Arbalest-Rocketry/groundstation-gui/README.md

 # Testing Setup

-1. Upload any .ino scripts in transceiver directory to breadboard
+1. Upload any .ino scripts in transceiver directory to teensy microcontroller board.
-2. You need to run the server in the directory server. keep connected to the board.
+2. You need to run in the `server` directory. keep connected to the board.
 ```
 source venv/Scripts/ativate
 run server.py